akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. note::

-  ``AbstractPersistentFSMActor`` states must inherit from ``PersistentFsmActor.FSMState`` and implement the ``String identifier()`` method.
+  ``AbstractPersistentFSM`` states must inherit from ``PersistentFSM.FSMState`` and implement the ``String identifier()`` method.
 This is required in order to simplify the serialization of FSM states.
   String identifiers should be unique!

 Customer's actions are "recorded" as a sequence of "domain events", which are persisted.
 Those events are replayed on actor's start in order to restore the latest customer's state:

-.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFsmActorTest.java#customer-domain-events
+.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFSMTest.java#customer-domain-events

 Customer state data represents the items in customer's shopping cart:

-.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFsmActorTest.java#customer-states-data
+.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFSMTest.java#customer-states-data

 Here is how everything is wired together:

-.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFsmActorTest.java#customer-fsm-body
+.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFSMTest.java#customer-fsm-body

 .. note::

   State data can only be modified directly on initialization.
 Later it's modified only as a result of applying domain events.
   Override the ``applyEvent`` method to define how state data is affected by domain events, see the example below

-.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFsmActorTest.java#customer-apply-event
+.. includecode:: ../../../akka-persistence/src/test/java/akka/persistence/fsm/AbstractPersistentFSMTest.java#customer-apply-event

 Storage plugins
 ===============